-The massive Space Shuttle Endeavour headlines the show at the sprawling California Science Center in L.A.'s Exposition Park, but it's just one of many brain-stimulating exhibits.
+The massive Space Shuttle Endeavour headlines the show at the sprawling California Science Center in Los Angeles’ Exposition Park, but it's just one of many engaging and educational exhibits for visitors of all ages.
 Budding scientists, next-generation innovators, and lifelong learners will find inspiration in more than 100 state-of-the-art displays extolling the wonders of aeronautics, physics, human and animal biology, and nature's ecosystems.

 The awe-inspiring Endeavour arrived here in 2012 after its 25th journey into space.
 The 132-foot-long shuttle—a spacecraft with wings—made a grand entrance to the Science Center, starting with a dramatic flight strapped to the back of a Boeing 747 followed by a three-day cruise around L.A.'s streets.
 Now housed in its own pavilion, Endeavour is a marvel of space-travel innovation.
 Museum guests can touch its tires and landing gear and see a few ingenious innovations used in the crew compartment, including "space potty" vacuum toilets and a warming oven for heating tortillas and freeze-dried food.